My my, these are very VERY interesting times.

 27| Clear out your email inbox

-This is both productive and therapeutic.
+This is both productive and extremely satisfying.

 Go through and unsubscribe to all the annoying email newsletters.